Research

 Simultaneous elections and electoral outcomes: evidence from Italy

-Abstract: This paper investigates the impact that the simultaneity of national and local elections has on the local electoral stage, in terms of civic and political participation, political competition and electoral results.
+Abstract This paper investigates the impact that the simultaneity of national and local elections has on the local electoral stage, in terms of civic and political participation, political competition and electoral results.
 Methodologically, I employ a difference-in-differences design that exploits the staggered nature of the local elections in Italy, where some municipalities experience the simultaneity, while the rest do not.
 Voters’ participation is positively impacted, with homogeneous effects along the gender dimension.
 Political participation mildly increases, while its competition is affected in an opposite way.
 Mayors winning in this simultaneous setting are more likely to have previous office experience.
 Lastly, using the simultaneity as a sample restriction, I document the existence of a split-ticket voting behaviour.
 In this regard, I find support for the divided government hypothesis as a mechanism.

 Organised crime and human capital, within-city evidence from Italy